 Deb from Living Montessori Now created a DIY Water Table in Red, White, and Blue.
 I love it.

 Mandee from Designs by Mandee created beautiful firework treat pouches that will make kids clap with delight.

 The Lou Lou Girls added a touch of Patriotic to their home decor with a DIY Flag made out of golf balls.
 Check out the tutorial here.

 Tara from Embark on the Journey created Patriotic Printable Game and Puzzle Book that I am printing for my little people.
 It is full of great ideas.

 The last item is by yours truly.
 I painted terra cotta pots with dry erase paint and chalkboard paint to hold candy, silverware, and straws.
 These DIY painted pots are simple to make but we realize that sometimes you just don’t have the time for another project (even if it is small).
-If that description fits you, these painted pots are available for purchase in our PinkToolGirl Boutique!

 I hope that your 4th of July is amazing and that you are able to celebrate with the people that you love.